adityasanap24/Day_5_Task/README.md

   guvi day5 task <br>
-create own resume in JSON format. <br>
+a) create own resume in JSON format. <br>
-For the given JSON iterate over all for loops (for, for in, for of, for Each).
+b) For the given JSON iterate over all for loops (for, for in, for of, for Each).